azuhayer/Cyclistic-Case-Study/README.md

 > [DISCLAIMER]
-> Cyclistic is a fictional company, for the purposes of this case study all datasets used will enable me to answer business related questions.
+> Cyclistic is a fictional company, for the purposes of this case study all datasets used will enable me to showcase my data analysis skills and answer business related questions.